 The probate process provides for notification to be given to the heirs or legatees and to potential creditors and other claimants.
 After notification is given to the creditors, there is a six-month period in which potential creditors could come forward to assert a claim.
 After all taxes have been paid, and the various claims, if any, have been dealt with, the assets can be distributed to the heirs or legatees.
 The executor or administrator gives a final accounting to the judge and the estate is closed.

 The probate process is complicated and the executor or administrator should be represented by a lawyer.
-I have experience handling probate cases in Cook County and Lake County.
+Although I no longer accept probate matters, I can provide referrals if probate is necessary.

 Estate & Trust Administration